 UK train companies must sell the full range of each other's tickets, so you may well find a cheap fare from one train company on the website of one of its competitors.
 There are a few exceptions to this rule, though, so it's worth checking the websites of all the train companies that serve your journey.

 5. Get cashback on your ticket purchase

-In April, TopCashback was offering 3.15% cashback on all tickets purchased through thetrainline.com, while our Which?
-Money Compare tables had cash back credit cards offering up to 5% cashback on certain purchases.
+In April, TopCashback was offering 3.15% cashback on all tickets bought through thetrainline.com, while our Which?
+Money Compare tables had cashback credit cards offering up to 5% cashback on certain purchases.

 6. Get a railcard

-National railcards cost between £20 and £30 for a year and offer discounts of a third on both standard and first class tickets.
+National railcards cost between £20 and £30 for a year, and get you a third off both standard and first-class tickets.